epigen/enrichment_analysis/README.md

 The three tools LOLA, GREAT and GSEApy are used for enrichment analysis.
 Databases to be queried can be configured (see ./config/config.yaml).
 All approaches statistically correct their results using the provided background region/gene sets.
 - enrichment analysis:
     - region-set
         - [LOLA](http://lolaweb.databio.org/): Genomic Locus Overlap Enrichment Analysis is run locally.
-Required (cached) databases are downloaded automatically during the first run.
+Required (cached) databases, which are downloaded automatically during the first run.
 [Supported databases](https://databio.org/regiondb) depend on the genome.
         - [GREAT](http://great.stanford.edu/public/html/index.php) Genomic Regions Enrichment of Annotations Tool is queried remotely (requires internet connection).
 [Supported databases](https://great-help.atlassian.net/wiki/spaces/GREAT/pages/655440/Ontologies) depend on the genome.
     - gene-set
         - [GSEApy](https://gseapy.readthedocs.io/en/latest/) performs Fisher’s exact test and is run locally.
 Required databases are downloaded automatically during the first run (and saved as JSON files).
 All [Enrichr databases](https://maayanlab.cloud/Enrichr/#libraries) can be queried.